Trending Topics

 Frankl came to the conclusion that where internees found themselves immersed in a lake of despair, which seemed devoid of hope, there was something he still possessed that could not be taken away.
 This thought enabled him to survive.
 He said, “The last of human freedom is the ability to choose one’s attitude given a set of circumstances.”
 Even though Frankl was a number in a death camp he was able to remain in his words “a free man.”
 He lived to achieve his goal, which was to someday tell the world about the Nazi death camps.
 He was afraid no one would believe that they existed, which would doom history to repeat itself.

-Frankl said this, that can easily be applied to the attitude of a police officer: “What is to give light must endure burning.”
+Frankl said this, which can easily be applied to the attitude of a police officer: “What is to give light must endure burning.”

 A terrible emotional toll can burn out the light of enthusiasm that glows so brightly from the beaming face of the new recruit.